What is the minimum set of items I need to purchase for a complete fixture?

 For destinations in the USA the parcel will be assessed any applicable taxes or duties as it crosses the border.
 These taxes or duties are charged by US authorities, not us.
 We cannot predict what they will be and we cannot pre-pay them for you.
 If any payment is due USPS will collect it on delivery.

 USPS may also collect a small fee for providing this brokerage service.
 The good news is that the fee charged by USPS is MUCH LESS than the equivalent fee charged by carriers like UPS or FedEx.

 You may find that no tax or duty is assessed, especially if your order is less than $200.
 If no duty or taxes are payable then USPS will not charge any brokerage fee either.

-For European and Australasia destinations the parcel will be assessed any applicable taxes (e.g. VAT) or duties when it enters the destination country.
+For European destinations the parcel will be assessed any applicable taxes (e.g. VAT) or duties when it enters the destination country.
 These taxes or duties are charged by local authorities, not us.
 We cannot predict what they will be and we cannot pre-pay them for you.
 If any payment is due the local postal service will typically collect it on delivery.

 Can you ship using other carriers?

 No, sorry, at this time we are only set up to ship via Canada Post.
 If you need timely delivery choose the Xpresspost option; it is broadly equivalent to UPS Expedited service (but much cheaper).